From designer boutiques and beachfront sunsets to late-night dancing and seriously good food, here's everything I love to do in Seminyak, Bali.

 - Alila Spa: Elegant oceanfront spa at Alila Seminyak, blending modern luxury with natural Balinese wellness.

-10. Visit Petitenget Temple
+12. Visit the sacred Petitenget Temple

 True to its name (“nyaman” meaning “cosy” in Bahasa Indonesia), Nyaman Gallery is a comfy art space that invites you to simply slow down, relax and soak up the inspiration.
 Stepping inside feels like entering a high-end collector’s home rather than a cold museum, encouraging you to linger over an eclectic mix of street art, urban photography, and traditional Balinese sculpture.